chinibi/gw2-inventory-search/README.md

 - Search for transmuted items by their skins' name.
 - Have item names in results link to corresponding gw2shinies page.
+- Replace svg loading animation with CSS or Web animations.

 ##Technologies Used